 Gaudi Barcelona Tickets

 • Opening Hours: Daily from 09:30 - 20:30

-In 1906 Gaudi was commissioned to design Casa Milà or 'La Pedrera' as its commonly known.
-The project would also turn out to be Gaudi's last private commission.
-Pere Milà (which is where the main name of Casa 'Milà' comes from) and his wife, Roser Segimon, comissioned Gaudi to design the property as their family home and it was finished in 1912.
-The Milà family went on to live in one part and rented the rest of the building out as apartments.
-Casa Milà - La Pedrera, like Casa Batlló is also on 'Passeig de Gracia', which is one of the most exclusive roads in Barcelona.
+Pere Milà (which is where the main name of Casa 'Milà' comes from) and his wife, Roser Segimon, commissioned Gaudí to design the property as their family home and it was finished in 1912.
+The Milà family went on to live in one part of the property and rented the rest of the building out as apartments.

-Casa Milà is referred to as 'La Pedrera' because the front of the property looks similar to an open rock quarry due to it's stone facade and its iron balconies and that is the translation of La Pedrera - open quarry!
-Gaudi took design features he had used at both Palau Güell and Casa Batlló and used them at La Pedrera, such as the roof design with its chimneys and ventilation stacks.
+Casa Milà is referred to as 'La Pedrera' because the front of the property looks similar to an open rock quarry due to its stone facade and its iron balconies and that is the translation of La Pedrera - open quarry.

+Gaudi Barcelona Tickets